LBNL-UCB-STI/beam/docs/inputs.rst

 * physsim.linkStatsWriteInterval: enable writing link statistic to #.linkstats_unmodified.csv.gz"
 * outputs.generalizedLinkStatsInterval: enable writing generalized link statistic (with generalized time and cost) to #.generalizedLinkStats.csv.gz
 * outputs.generalizedLinkStats.startTime, endTime: write link statistic only within this time interval
-* outputs.collectAndCreateBeamAnalysisAndGraphs: if true varios beam analysis csv files and graphs are generated.
+* outputs.collectAndCreateBeamAnalysisAndGraphs: if true various beam analysis csv files and graphs are generated.
 * outputs.displayPerformanceTimings: enables writing some internal Scheduler and Routing statistic.
 * outputs.defaultWriteInterval: the default iteration interval that is used in the output.
 * outputs.events.eventsToWrite: the list of events that need to be written in events.csv file.